 Blue Mansion (Cheong Fatt Tze)

 Although a bit on the pricier side, the Blue Mansion is perfect for those who want to get a taste of living in a traditional Peranakan home.
-Prices start from US$ 117, including breakfast.
+You’ll definitely be blown away by the architecture and decorations.
+Fun fact: The Crazy Rich Asians movie was even shot there!

 Day 10 – Penang